Appraisal myths debunked

 Myth: Appraisers use a calculation, such as a certain price per square foot, to conclude the cost of a property.

 Fact: An appraisal is an assertion of information concluded from the house's size, location, proximity to undesirable facilities, the condition of the house and the price of recent comparable sales.
-You can depend on Real Analytics LLC's appraisers to be honest in assessing this data.
+You can depend on Real Analytics, Inc.'s appraisers to be honest in assessing this data.

 Myth: As homes appreciate by a certain percentage - in a robust economy - the homes around the appreciating properties are figured to appreciate by the same amount.